NIMO: a Nonlinear Interpretable MOdel: Training via parameter elimination

-where ``$\circ$'' denoted element-wise multiplication.
-We can now substitute $\hat{\B}$ back into the original problem and take the constraint into consideration.
+We can now substitute $\hat{\G} (\c, \u)$ back into the original problem and take the constraint into consideration.
 This leads us to a Lagrangian minimization problem in the scaling variable $\c$ and neural network parameters $\u$:

-and we can optimize it through gradient descent.
+where $\mu$ is the Lagrangian multiplier introduced for $\c$, and we can optimize $\c, \u$ together through gradient descent.
 The training algorithm for this re-parameterized adaptive ridge regression is summarized in Alg. \ref{alg:reg_training}.